byJeevan/Swift_Playgrounds/Swift Notes/Classes-Structs-Closures.md

 ### @autoclosure
 - *An autoclosure is a closure that is automatically created to wrap an expression that's being passed as an argument to a function*

+#### Struct inheritance/polymorphism wouldn't be possible for at least 2 reasons.
+- Structs are stored and moved around by value.
+This requires the compiler to know, at compile time, the exact size of the struct, in order to know how many bytes to copy after the start of a struct instance.
+- Suppose there was a struct A, and a struct B that inherits from A. Whenever the compiler sees a variable of type A, it has no way to be sure if the runtime type will really be an A, or if B was used instead.
+If B added on new stored properties that A didn't have, then B's size would be different (bigger) than A. The compiler would be unable to determine the runtime type, and the size of these structs.
+- Polymorphism would require a function table.
+A function table would be stored as a static member of the struct type.
+But to access this static member, every struct instance would need an instance member which encodes the type of the instance.
+This is usually called the "isa" pointer (as in, this instance is a A type).
+This would be 8 bytes of overhead (on 64 bit systems) for every instance.
+Considering Int, Bool, Double, and many other common types are all implemented as structs, this would be an unacceptable amount of overhead.
+Just think, a Bool is a one byte value, which would need 8 bytes of overhead.
+That's 11% efficiency!
+- That’s why swift provides Protocols to solve all the above problems.

 ### References:
 - [Medium #post1](https://medium.com/swift-india/functional-swift-closures-67459b812d0)
 - [programiz.com](https://www.programiz.com/swift-programming/closures)